ingkebil/development/docs/python/testing/fixtures.md

 ## Test fixtures

-This is the key concept to start mastering tests.
-Fixtures are pluggable components that can be shared across many tests to setup pre-conditions like:
+[Fixtures] is the key concept to start mastering tests.
+They are pluggable components that can be shared across many tests to setup pre-conditions like:

 - setup a database connection
 - read in lines form a file